hmans/miniplex/README.md

 ### Archetypal Queries

-Entity queries are performed through **archetypes**.
-Miniplex allows you to do "simple complex queries" that should cover most use cases, without going overboard with query language DSLs.
+Entity queries are performed through **archetypes**, with archetypes representing a subset of your world's entities that have a specific set of components.
+More complex querying capabilities may be added at a later date.

 ### Focus on Object Identities over numerical IDs